pchason/improveyouragency.com/src/content/pages/index.md

 ---
-template: agency-acquisition-readiness-checklist-page
+template: index-page
 slug: /
 title: Scaling a digital agency for acquisition is complicated.
 description: "I've been where you are.
-Building a digital agency to sell requires strategic planning, a never-ending sales pipeline, and an ability to anticipate decisions at each growth stage.
+Building a digital agency to be sold requires thoughtful strategic planning, a mature sales pipeline, and the ability to anticipate decisions at each growth stage.
 Is your agency prepared?"
 ---
 ## I’ve been where you are.